Ubersmake/Adventure/README.md

 ### Editor

 * Deal with H1s.
 Either lock section names, or figure out how to make them mutable without breaking things.

-* Deal with extremely long, Aeneid-length sources.
+And deal with extremely long, Aeneid-length sources.
+Figuring out a better live editing solution will solve a lot of problems.

 * Publish current source to packaged file, including HTML and all necessary JS.